With a thriving economy and attractive expat salaries on offer, an expat's lifestyle in Jakarta can be full of comforts and luxuries.

 Markets

-Jakarta is home to a colossal variety of international cuisine.
-Specialities range from high-end tepanyaki restaurants to small hole-in-the-wall type venues that offer authentic Javanese fare.
+Jakarta is home to a colossal variety of international cuisine, particularly in areas like Kemang and Menteng.
+Specialities range from high-end teppanyaki restaurants to small hole-in-the-wall venues offering authentic Javanese fare.

-Despite the fact that Indonesia is an Islamic country, alcohol is widely available and served in most restaurants.
-Alcohol, however, can sometimes be pricey compared to other countries due to high levies on imported spirits and wine and the value-added taxes.
+Even though Indonesia has a large Muslim population, alcohol is widely available and served in most restaurants.
+Alcohol can sometimes be pricey compared to other countries due to high levies on imported spirits and wine and the value-added taxes.

 Nightlife in Jakarta

-Nightlife in Jakarta exemplifies Indonesia at its best: diverse, swarming and intense.
-From small pool bars to swanky and hip nightclubs with queues of hopeful partygoers lining up for hours outside, Jakarta offers expats whatever kind of diversion they desire.
+With various bars and nightclubs in Jakarta, the capital’s nightlife exemplifies Indonesia at its best: diverse, swarming and intense.
+From small pool bars to swanky and hip nightclubs with queues of partygoers lining up for hours outside, Jakarta offers expats whatever kind of diversion they desire.

 Outdoor activities in Jakarta

-Jakarta's lush environment has plenty to offer expats looking to enjoy the great outdoors.
-From volcanoes and hotsprings to waterfalls and forests, plenty of adventures await the adventurous expat.
-Beach days are another good option.
-Most of Jakarta's beaches require a boat trip, which is a fun way to get around, but for those who prefer something a little bit closer, Ancol Beach is easily reached from the city.
+Beach days are another viable option.
+Most of Jakarta’s beaches require a boat trip, which is a fun way to get around, but for those who prefer something a little bit closer, Ancol Beach is easily reached from the city.

 Expat Health Insurance